 In February 2008, the FASB issued authoritative guidance that permitted the delayed application of fair value measurement guidance for non-financial assets and liabilities that are recognized or disclosed at fair value on a non-recurring basis.
 This new guidance was effective beginning with our first quarter of fiscal year 2010.
+Refer to footnote number 4, "Fair Value Measurements" for the additional disclosures required under this guidance.
 The adoption of this authoritative guidance did not have any impact on our condensed consolidated financial statements.

-INCOME TAXES
+9. INCOME TAXES

 We file Federal and New York State income tax returns.
 Due to net operating losses, the statute of limitations remains open since the fiscal year ended October 31, 1995.
 We account for interest and penalties related to income tax matters in selling, general and administrative expenses.
-There are no unrecognized benefits as of April 30, 2010 and October 31, 2009.
+There are no unrecognized benefits as of July 31, 2010 and October 31, 2009.